Krka National Park is one of Croatia’s gems. Here is how to get from Split To Krka National Park (And Krka To Split) easy.

-Getting to Krka National Park from Split is actually much easier than you might think.
-Yes, it is a wilderness area, but it is linked to major towns and cities by great road links.
-If you’re staying in Split for your break, you’re in luck; Krka National Park is a short distance away, and the drive is actually quite pleasant and scenic too.
+Getting to Krka National Park from Split is much easier than you might think.
+Yes, it is a wilderness area, but it is linked to major towns and cities by excellent road links.
+If you’re staying in Split for your break, you’re in luck; Krka National Park is a short distance away, and the drive is pleasant and scenic.

-To get between the two destinations you have three main options: bus, train, or drive.
+You have three main options to get between the two destinations: bus, train, or drive.

 Let’s check out each option one by one.